Hen Party Planning Checklist for Weymouth | 2026 Guide

 Research accommodation options

-Look for large holiday homes, cottages, or apartments suitable for 8-14 guests with good access to the harbour and beach.
+Start with large holiday homes and cottages for 8-14 guests close to harbour and beach.

 Brainstorm key activities & themes